chartung17/nginx-ee/README.md

 ## Using Nginx-Craft

+> **Warning**
+> For any sections involving HSTS, be sure that your domain _and all its subdomains_ are and will be accessible via https.
+If you are not sure or don't understand this feature, do not proceed!

-### Configuring ssl
+### On Cloudflare

+1. Configure SSL mode
+    * Go to Cloudflare > yourdomain > SSL/TLS
+    * Select "Full (strict)"
-1. Obtain
+1. Obtain an SSL certificate for your domain

-### Always

-1. Obtain an SSL certificate for your domain via Cloudflare > yourdomain > SSL/TLS > Origin Server > Create Certificate, and upload cert and private key to `/etc/nginx/certs/yourdomain/`
+    * Go to Cloudflare > yourdomain > SSL/TLS > Origin Server
-2. [Install Certbot](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal) (creates a `dhparams.pem` and manages some ssl defaults)
+    * If site host certificate is already created, check 1Pass for cert and private key
+    * Otherwise, "Create Certificate", select "ECC" as the key type, "Create", then save cert and private key in 1Pass
+1. Configure SSL settings
+    * Go to Cloudflare > yourdomain > SSL/TLS > Edge Certificates
+    * Toggle "Always Use HTTPS" on
+    * Enable HSTS - toggle all options on and set `max-age` to 1 year
+    * Set "Minimum TLS Version" to 1.2
+    * Toggle "Opportunistic Encryption" on
+    * Toggle "TLS 1.3" on
+    * Toggle "Automatic HTTPS Rewrites" on

+### On Server

+1. Upload fullchain certificate and private key to `/etc/nginx/ssl/` as `fullchain.pem` and `privkey.pem`, respectively
-3. Upload `cloudflare.pem` (the issuer certificate) to `/etc/nginx/certs/`.
-This is required for ssl stapling
+1. Upload `cloudflare.pem` (the issuer certificate) and `dhparams.pem` to `/etc/nginx/ssl/`; these are required for ssl stapling and key-exchange protocols, respectively
-4. Upload the entire `snippets` folder to `/etc/nginx/snippets`
+1. Upload the entire `snippets` folder to `/etc/nginx/snippets`
-5. Rename the `somedomain.com.conf` file to `yourdomain.com` and upload to `/etc/nginx/sites-available`
+1. Rename the `somedomain.com` file to `yourdomain.com` and upload to `/etc/nginx/sites-available`
-6. Do a search & replace in `yourdomain.com` to change `SOMEDOMAIN` -> `yourdomain`
+1. Do a search & replace in `yourdomain.com` to change `SOMEDOMAIN` -> `yourdomain`
-7. Change the `fastcgi_pass unix:/var/run/php/php8.2-fpm.sock;` line to reflect whatever version of PHP you're running
+1. Change the `fastcgi_pass unix:/var/run/php/php8.2-fpm.sock;` line to reflect whatever version of PHP you're running
-8. Restart nginx via `sudo nginx -s reload`
+1. Restart nginx via `sudo nginx -s reload`

+### Additional

+* Go to <https://hstspreload.org/> and submit domain name for preloading

 ## Local Development